FLIM Upgrade Kits

 Applications of Fluorescence Lifetime Imaging Microscopy

 The methods of Fluorescence Lifetime Imaging Microscopy (FLIM) are particularly suited for in-vivo diagnostics as they are noninvasive and non-destructive.
 Thus, they are widely used for clinical research and medical examination on live subjects.
-For instance, the technique can be used in the following fields:
+Examples are given below.

 Leading Technology for All Your FLIM Needs